 Health and Wellbeing

 Health and Social Care Devolution in Greater Manchester provides a landmark opportunity for Trafford to take control of decision making.
-We are currently in the process of developing a fully integrated health and social care system that will focus its precious and finite resources where they will ultimately have the biggest impact, through prevention.
+We are developing a fully integrated health and social care system that will focus its precious and finite resources where they will ultimately have the biggest impact, through prevention.

 Trafford’s early adoption of the Greater Manchester Population Health Plan is ensuring effective prevention services are in place and will be accessible for the borough’s most vulnerable population.
 We are embracing ambitious GM health targets such as the reduction of smoking by a third and to increase the proportion of residents who are active or fairly active to 75%.